Why are my teeth so important?

 How do I know if all the plaque is removed?

 There is a special solution available to check the existence of the Plaque.
-Using this solution can stain the plaque area and gives the idea about alerting about the plaque.
+Using this solution can stain the plaque area and give the idea about alerting about the plaque.
 This stain is harmless and will show any areas of your mouth which need better brushing.
 Look particularly where your teeth and gums connect.
 The stain from the can be removed.

 How often should I brush my teeth?